EnterpriseDB/barman/new_docs/backup.rst

 .. important::
     If using ``backup_compression``, you must also set ``recovery_staging_path`` to enable recovery of compressed backups.
-Refer to the :ref:`Recovery <recovery>` section for details.
+Refer to the :ref:`Recovering Compressed backups <recovery-recovering-compressed-backups>`
+    section for details.

 Compression Workers
 """""""""""""""""""